 There are many ways to optimize the Warehouse.
 For example, using modern WMS or to increase the production rate by using incentive pay, etc. Usually you use a combination of several methods.

-One way that is not so common is job rotation floating staffing positions.
+One way that is not so common is job rotation with floating job positions.
 The Warehouse management makes a weekly schedule where employees have a new workstation on a weekly basis.
 The workstation is just a starting point.
 As the conditions, change during the day the supervisors’ moves resources between departments and work processes.

 Warehouse work is relatively monotonous, through job rotation, you get a greater stimulation, and you change colleagues frequently.
 You minimize the risk of problems and frictions in working relationships.